stanfordnlp/CoreNLP/_pages/memory-time.md

 ## CoreNLP doesn’t need much time or space

-CoreNLP doesn’t need to use much time or space.
+Some uses of CoreNLP don’t need much time or space.
 It can just tokenize and sentence split text using very little time and space.
 It can do this on the sample text while giving Java just 20MB of memory:

 ```bash
 java -mx20m -cp "$STANFORD_CORENLP_HOME/*" edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators tokenize,ssplit -file James-Joyce-Ulysses-ch13.txt -outputFormat text
 ```

-CoreNLP will probably report a speed around 50,000–100,000 tokens a second for running this command.
+CoreNLP will probably report a speed around 50,000–100,000 tokens per second for running this command.
 (That’s actually well under its actual speed for doing just these two operations – the text isn’t long enough for the code to be warmed up, and I/O costs, etc. dominate.
 Likely its real speed on your computer is well over 200,000 tokens a second in this configuration.)

 So, the first thing to know is that **CoreNLP will be slow and take a lot of memory if and only if you choose annotators and annotation options that are slow and use a lot of memory**.